aaayyuusshh/ordering-system/README.md

 ### Accessing the System
 1. **Launch**: Open index.html using a live server
 2. **Homepage**: You will be greeted with a homepage click on "MENU" to browse the various categories of our menu.
+3. Application Screen Dimensions: 1440 x 900, accomodating for a restaurant tablet

 ### Browsing the Menu
 1. **View Categories**: Select from categories like Popular, Appetizers, Chicken, Beef, and Drinks.